phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 In my opinion, leaving tenants in a position where they may reasonably fear the amelioration of their own communities is a perverse and wicked outcome.

-(Those of you, in the back, shouting about land value taxation: yes, I agree but one thing at a time.)
+(Those of you, in the back, shouting about land value taxation: yes, I agree but one thing at a time.)-->

 <!--
   <h3>How it kind of used to work</h3>